Research Goals and Context

 The source positions are where the loudspeaker will be positioned and correspond to parts of the space in which natural or artificia sources are present.
 The receiver positions correspond to listener positions.
 A room impulse respons is captured for every source-receiver combination, allowing for a full acoustic mapping of each space.
 In the context of intangible heritage, virtual reconstructions of world heritage sites are becoming increasingly useful to allow for multi-sensory immersive access, research and conservation.

 UK Natural Heritage sites - The Yorkshire Dales

-Acoustic Atlas aims to digitally preserve the acoustical heritage and soundscapes of 3 UK nature sites: Yordas Cave, Victoria Cave and Ingleborough Cave.
+Acoustic Atlas aims to digitally preserve the acoustical heritage and soundscapes of 3 UK nature sites: Dowkerbottom Cave, Ingleborough Cave and Yordas Cave.

 The recovery of the acoustics of these caves is particularly important in terms of their archaeological, geological and acoustic information.
 From a scientific point of view, many caves (e.g. Victoria Cave) are time capsules, with flora, fauna, bacteria, minerals and fossils that hold treasures from an immensely large timescale compared to human life on earth.

 Additionally caves present themselves as archives for understanding peoples’ mythological landscapes and how they have evolved.
 Victoria Cave produced prominent artifacts, including evidence of the first humans in the Dales starting in 12,500 BC.
 All three caves present repeated evidence throughout the centuries of mortuary activities indicating that people used the Dales caves to mediate with the spirit world.
 By the Romano-British, AD 100 to 450 period, various Roman military accoutrements were found around Ingleborough Cave and the inside of Victoria Cave was used as a shrine and there was a workshop area outside.